Donna Mae Mims: Automobile racing

 "It's easy to see why men chase after Donna Mae Mims.
 She's a delightful blonde with an intriguing smile, well-shaped figure and a laughing sense of humor.
 And much like most other members of her sex, she delights in leading men a merry chase.
 Only trouble is, Donna Mae doesn't want to get caught.
 For it's a double life Donna Mae leads, and when she isn't sitting at a secretary's desk she's pursuing her career as 'the pink lady of racing.'"

 Mims continued to race automobiles for 12 years.
 In 1969, Los Angeles Times columnist Jack Smith wrote a column about Mims when she visited the Los Angeles auto show.
 Mims described her pre-race rituals to Smith:

 "I psych myself.
 I remove all my makeup.
 I think stern.
 I bristle.
 I don't talk to anybody.
 You cannot think nice.
 Chivalry is dead on the racetrack.
 You're out there only for one thing.
 To win.
 Nobody remembers second place."

-She told another reporter, "A lot of the male drivers think I'm out there to prove that I can beat them because they're men.
+Mims told another reporter, "A lot of the male drivers think I'm out there to prove that I can beat them because they're men.
 That isn't so.
 They claim that I sometimes charge into the corners, cutting them off.
 I don't mean to.
 I'm just trying to win."